szczyglis-dev/py-gpt/docs/source/modes.rst

 You can define, using ``Expire days``, how long files should be automatically kept in the database before deletion (as storing files on OpenAI incurs costs).
 If the value is set to 0, files will not be automatically deleted.

-The vector database in use will be displayed in the list of uploaded files, on the field to the right—if a file is stored in a database, the name of the database will be displayed there; if not, information will be shown indicating that the file is only accessible within the thread:
+The vector database in use will be displayed in the list of uploaded files, on the field to the right—if a file is stored in a database, the name of the database will be displayed there; if not, information will be shown indicating that the file is only accessible within the thread.

 .. image:: images/v2_assistant_stores_upload.png